This consultation is now closed

 We want to hear from you about:

 - How we strengthen the ways Mancunians could get along even better.

 - Your experiences of how different communities interact where you live.

-The survey will close on Friday 15 July.
+The survey closed on Friday 15 July.